remacs/remacs/README.md

 * You can perform **structural editing** of code, allowing you to make changes without breaking syntax.
 This works for lisps (paredit) and non-lisps (smartparens).
+* Many applications use a modal GUI: for example, you can't do other edits during a find-and-replace operation.
+Emacs provides **recursive editing** that allow you to suspend what you're currently doing, perform other edits, then continue the original task.

 Emacs has a **documentation culture**.
 Emacs includes a usage manual, a lisp programming manual, pervasive docstrings and even an